 - Get your child’s attention and make sure he’s looking at you.

-- Get your child to watch first, then move slowly so that she can clearly see what you’re doing.
+- Get your child to watch first, then move slowly through the steps of the skill so that your child can clearly see what you’re doing.

 Some tasks or activities are complicated or involve a sequence of actions.
 For these, you can break down the task into smaller steps.

-The idea of step-by-step teaching is to teach the steps one at a time.
-When your child has learned the first step, you then teach the next step, then the next, and so on.
-Move to the next step only when your child can do the step before it reliably and without your help.
-You keep going until your child can do the whole task for herself.
+The idea of step-by-step teaching is to teach the steps that make up a skill one at a time.
+When your child has learned the first step, then you teach the next step, then the next, and so on.
+Move to the next step only when your child can do the previous step reliably and without your help.
+You keep going until your child can do the whole task for himself.